donkirkby/chess-kit/docs/rules.md

 If you don't know what move your partner is asking you to make, or you don't want to make the move they're asking for, you can choose your own move.

+If you don't see any moves for your partner that are immediately helpful, think a few moves ahead.
+Get them to advance their pieces so they can attack more of your pieces.

+Take a look at your own pieces to see if any of them are on difficult letters like J or X. If you can't think of any clues to move one of your own pieces, it might be worth moving it to a new square so your partner can more easily ask you to move it.

 ### Captures
 When you capture one of your partner's pieces on either player's turn, discard